 Thank you for your interest in volunteering with us!
-The Animal Service Center Volunteer Program is vital to our operation, and our volunteers are making an impact in many areas.
-Today, volunteers assist in the care of dogs and cats housed in our shelter, help place them in loving homes, and provide support for administrative programs.
+The volunteer program at Tallahassee Animal Services is vital to our operation, and our volunteers are making an impact in many areas.
+Today, volunteers assist in the care of dogs and cats housed in our shelter, help place them in loving homes, and provide support for administrative functions & other shelter programs.

 - Volunteers must be 16 years of age or older.

 - Must be able to commit to a weekly schedule

 - Must be mature, dependable, and able to follow instructions